wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 So, alas, some managers fall back to "protecting" Kubernetes in production by enabling only a small number of Operations specialists (separated from developers) to handle Kubernetes.

-When specialists are the only ones capable of doing some part of the work, they often become a <strong>bottleneck to fast progress</strong>.
+When K8s specialists are the only ones capable of doing key parts of the work, they also often become a <strong>bottleneck to fast progress</strong>.
 Moreover, specialists have a dis-incentive to educate others deeply.
 The shortage of Kubernetes skills has resulted in higher salaries for Kubernetes jobs.

 "Self-service" portals and custom utilities save developer's time for common activities.
 But portals can become "anti-patterns" because they can also <strong>limit innovation</strong> (new features) and block individual developers from <strong>learning</strong> to work quickly and troubleshoot independently.

+To fill in the gap, individual teams inexperienced in K8s troubleshooting may find useful a tool such as <a target="_blank" href="https://www.Komodor.com/">Komodor</a> which monitors it all and suggests actions, like a human expert would.

 ## This article (automation)